-Beginning with applications submitted in cycle 25.1, the maximum salary amount supported by CPRIT grant funds for an individual with 100% level of effort on a grant award is \$225,000.
-If a principal investigator is working on multiple CPRIT grants, the Institute may allow a maximum salary amount of \$225,000 per grant project.
-For grants awarded prior to review cycle 25.1, the maximum salary amount supported by CPRIT funds is \$200,000.
+The maximum salary amount supported by CPRIT grant funds for an individual with 100% level of effort on a grant award is \$200,000.
+If a principal investigator is working on multiple CPRIT grants, the Institute may allow a maximum salary amount of \$200,000 per grant project.
 CPRIT has the sole discretion to permit a grantee to exceed the salary limitation for one or more individuals working on the grant award.
 Approval will be reflected as a contract amendment.